 History of the Southwest Animal Emergency Clinic

-In early winter of 2005, the veterinarians of Southern Utah and St. George met to consider the value of a local emergency clinic to serve the St. George area, Cedar City, and southern Nevada, Mesquite area.
+In the early winter of 2005, the veterinarians of Southern Utah and St. George met to consider the value of a local emergency clinic to serve the St. George, Cedar City, Northwest Arizona and Southern Nevada areas.

-Some of us had come from more urban areas that offered after hours emergency clinics and realized the benefits to our clientele as well as to the regular veterinarians of having such a facility in St. George.
+Some of the doctors had come from more urban areas that offered after hours emergency clinics and realized the benefits to our communities as well as to the regular veterinarians of having such a facility in St. George.

-Dr. Mark Wells was the first Chief of Staff with experience of practicing veterinary medicine for 35 years in California.
-In 1975 he established a fulltime veterinary emergency clinic and has practiced emergency medicine for many years.
-He helped establish this emergency clinic in St. George and has aided its success.
+Dr. Mark Wells was the first Medical Director, with experience of practicing veterinary medicine for 35 years in California.
+In 1975 he established a full time veterinary emergency clinic and has practiced emergency medicine for many years.
+He helped establish this emergency clinic in St. George and has aided in its success.

-The emergency clinic is supported by the 19 local veterinarians and has helped improve the health and life of our area dogs and cats.
+The emergency clinic is supported by 15 local veterinarians and has helped improve the health and life of our area’s dogs and cats.

-The operating board now includes Drs.
-Bruce Jacobson.
-Kelly Houston, Craig Brinkerhoff, Scott Hannig and Rebecca Thode.
+The operating board now includes Doctors Bruce Jacobson, Kelly Houston, Craig Brinkerhoff, Scott Hannig and Rebecca Thode.